r1sha13h/Bipolar-Factory/README.md

 Now This News
 Al Jazeera

+# ML Models

 All The above have been used to predict number of shares made on that post (virality) using regression models such as :
 Linear Regression
 SVR
 Random Forest

-However , above models have failed to perform on the given data and therefore i used : DNN
+However , above models have failed to perform accuratrly on the given data and therefore i used : DNN DNN is able to provide a fairly high accuracy (over 80%)

+# Steps to follow

-1. Execute collect_data.py - scrapes news from facebook pages of popular News companies, processs it and converts the data in .csv format, you dont need to execute this file as .csv file is available directly to us for analysis.
+1. Execute collect_data.py - scrapes news from facebook pages of popular News companies, processs it and converts the data in .csv format, **you dont need to execute this file** as .csv file is available directly to us for analysis.

-2. Execute virality_predictor.py - Predicts number of shares of news post on a FB page and compares it with actual number of shares
+2. Execute virality_predictor.py - Predicts number of shares of news post on a FB page and compares it with actual number of shares.
+It directly accesses the new.csv file that was created after scraping FB news pages. **You only need to execute this**.*